ovh/docs/pages/platform/public-cloud/upload_own_image/guide.en-gb.md

 Other operating systems tend to offer ISO images which are also applicable when [building images with Packer](https://www.packer.io/docs/builders){.external} such as QEMU and VirtualBox builders.

-We recommend ensuring the following is installed on your images for them to be cloud ready:
+We recommend ensuring the following is installed on your images for them to be cloud-ready:

-- QEMU Guest Agent: this will provide better snapshot experience as it will allow the host to communicate to the instance for live snapshots.
+- *QEMU Guest Agent*: this will provide better snapshot experience as it will allow the host to communicate to the instance for live snapshots.
 Not all operating systems are compatible with this package but most of them are.
-- cloud-init: this will allow you to bootstrap your instance on the first boot, such as adding SSH keys and configuring network.
+- *cloud-init*: this will allow you to bootstrap your instance on the first boot, such as adding SSH keys and configuring network.
 Most operating systems are compatible with this.

 Finally we recommend images to be either in RAW or QCOW2 format.
 As best practice, keep the size of the image as small as possible so that you are billed less per month and spawns of your instances are quicker.